govenius/pdata/docs/dataformat.rst

   * Added number of data rows as metadata in footer.
   * Specified that only ASCII characters 0...127 are allowed in comment rows in tabular_data.dat.
   * Specified better how numerical values should be formatted.
+  * Specified that the last data row must also end in a new line character.

 Motivation for the chosen format